184 pointsby consumer45116 days ago17 comments

 This debt level, which has exceeded 120% of the U.S. GDP,

-• torginus12 minutes ago
+• bhouston16 days ago

 Yeah politics or not, the US stock market has a very high exposure to just a couple tech companies, and many of these companies have a very high P/E, and likewise hugely invested in AI (which itself is a risk).
 Add to that the recent (entirely self-inflicted) geopolitical questions of US reliability, I think it's a smart idea to reduce US exposure in one's portfolio.